Police: Several killed in Danish bridge train accident

 "It is much too early to speculate as to what might have caused it," chief police investigator Joergen Andersen told reporters.
 "It has been a pretty serious accident."

-The accident took place on a road-and-rail bridge, part of the Storebaelt system of bridges and a tunnel that link the Danish islands of Zealand and Funen.
+The accident, in which 16 people were injured, took place on a road-and-rail bridge, part of the Storebaelt system of bridges and a tunnel that link the Danish islands of Zealand and Funen.
+The system was closed to cars overnight because of strong winds but trains were allowed to continue using it.

+Police spokesman Lars Braemhoej said one possible cause of the "considerable damage" on the passenger train was getting struck by cargo from the freight train, but noted that authorities "do not know precisely what caused the accident,"

+Flemming Jensen, the CEO of state-owned Danish Railways, said police and the Danish Accident Investigation Board were investigating.
+He said the operator "will contribute everything that we can to the investigation."

 "Ordinary Danes on their way to work or heading home from the Christmas holidays have had their lives smashed," Prime Minister Lars Loekke Rasmussen said as he issued his condolences.